Xin Yu (Dennis) Tan

 - UI/UX in mobile, web, and game development

 I'm also a very enthusiastic participant in changing society via community service, in particular in the education domain.
 It's my dream that one day everyone can have access to quality education via a digital platform that is both scalable and self-sustainable.

 I did research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab (RLL) under the supervision of Professor Pieter Abbeel.
 I worked with PhD student Chelsea Finn and postdoc Sergey Levine to co-author an ICRA 2016 paper on deep spatial autoencoders:

 Deep Spatial Autoencoders for Visuomotor Learning

 Chelsea Finn, Xin Yu Tan, Yan Duan, Trevor Darrell, Sergey Levine, Pieter Abbeel

-I've also developed the user interface for the open source Guided Policy Search repository, which is used by numerous researchers in the RLL and other labs.
+I also developed the user interface for the open source Guided Policy Search repository, which is used by numerous researchers in RLL and other labs.

 I'm also active in community service, especially in the education domain.
-I was the president of ANova, a student organization dedicated to improving computer science education in low-income communities across the Bay Area.
-I also was the webmaster for and active volunteer in Cal Rotaract, a community service organization that hosts weekly events such as restoring natural areas, helping the homeless, and much more.
-I used to be a lab assistant for the data structures class CS 61B.
+I was the president of Berkeley ANova, a student organization dedicated to improving computer science education in low-income communities across the Bay Area.
+I also was the webmaster for Cal Rotaract, a community service organization that hosts weekly events such as restoring natural areas, helping the homeless, and much more.
+I used to be a lab assistant for UC Berkeley's data structures class CS 61B.